Online multiple testing with super-uniformity reward: Introduction

-The literature aiming at control of various error rates in OMT has grown rapidly in the last few years.
-As a starting point, the family-wise error rate (FWER) is the probability of making at least one error in the past discoveries, and a typical aim is to control it at each time of the stream (for a formal definition of this and other error rates, see Section~\ref{sec:ErrorRatesPower}).
-Since controlling FWER at a given level $\alpha$ is a strong constraint, it requires employing a procedure that is conservative thus generally leading to few discoveries.
-The typical strategy is to distribute over time the initial \emph{wealth} $\alpha$, e.g., testing the $i$-th test at level $\alpha \gamma_i$ for a series $\{\gamma_i\}_{i\geq 1}$ summing to $1$.
-This approach is generally referred to as \emph{$\alpha$-spending} in the literature (\citealp{FosterStineAlphainvest}).
 A less stringent criterion is the false discovery rate (FDR), which corresponds to the expected proportion of false discoveries.
-This versatile criterion allows much more discoveries than the FWER and has known a huge success in offline multiple testing literature since its introduction by \cite{BenjaminiHochberg95}, both from a theoretical and practical point of view.
+This versatile criterion allows many more discoveries than the FWER and has known a huge success in offline multiple testing literature since its introduction by \cite{BenjaminiHochberg95}, both from a theoretical and practical point of view.
 In their seminal work on OMT, \cite{FosterStineAlphainvest} extended the FDR in an online setting by considering the expected proportion of errors among the past discoveries (actually, considering rather the marginal FDR, denoted below by mFDR, which is defined as the ratio of the expectations, rather than the expectation of the ratio).
 The novel strategy in \cite{FosterStineAlphainvest}, which is called \emph{$\alpha$-investing}, is based on the idea that an mFDR controlling procedure is allowed to recover some $\alpha$-wealth after each rejection, which slows down the natural decrease of the individual test levels.
 In subsequent papers, many further improvements of this method have been proposed: first, the $\alpha$-investing rule has been generalized by \cite{AharoniRossetGAI}, while maintaining marginal FDR control.
 Later, \cite{JM2018} establish the (non-marginal) FDR control of these rules, including the LORD (Levels based On Recent Discovery) procedure.
 Then, a uniform improvement of LORD, called LORD++, has been proposed by \cite{ramdas2017online}, that maintains FDR/mFDR control while extending the theory in several directions (weighting, penalties, decaying memory).
-Extensions to other specific frameworks have been proposed, including rules that allow asynchronous online testing \cite{zrnic2021asynchronous}, maintain privacy \cite{zhang2020paprika}, and accommodate a high-dimensional regression model \cite{johnson2020fitting}.
-Next, other works have investigated the case of sequential testing driven by a special structure, as directed acyclic graphs \cite{ramdas2018dagger}, or ordered hypothesis testing with a cutoff decision time \cite{LiBarber2017}.
-Other online error criteria have also been explored, with false discovery exceedance \cite{JM2018, xuramdas2021dynamic}, post hoc false discrovery proportion bounds \cite{KR2020}, or confidence intervals with false coverage rate control \cite{pmlr-v119-weinstein20a}.
-Since the online framework is more constrained than the offline framework, the employed procedures are necessarily less powerful in that context.
-Hence, another important branch of the literature aims at proposing improved rules that gain more discoveries: first, following the classical ``adaptive'' offline strategy, procedures can be made less conservative by implicitly estimating the amount of true null hypotheses, see the SAFFRON procedure for FDR and the ADDIS-spending procedure for FWER.
-Second, under an assumption on the null distribution, increasing the number of discoveries is possible by ``discarding'' tests with a too large $p$-value (\citealp{ramdas2019saffron, tian_onlinefwer_2020, tian_onlinefdr_2019}).
-A power enhancement can also be obtained by combining online procedures with other methods.
-A natural idea is to use more sophisticated individual tests in the first place, e.g., based on multi-armed bandits \cite{yang2017framework}, or so-called ``always valid $p$-values'', see \cite{johari2019valid} and references therein.
-Another idea is to combine offline procedures to form ``mini-batch'' rules, see \cite{pmlr-v108-zrnic20a}.
-Further improvements are also possible by incorporating contextual information as done by \cite{pmlr-v108-chen20b} or a using local FDR like approach, see \cite{gang2020structureadaptive}.
-Lastly, performance boundaries have been derived by \cite{ChenArias2021}.